Chay Bowes: Connections to Russia

 Bowes addressed the UN Security Council at Russia's invitation in 29 June 2023.
 He was introduced as a "scholar specialising in small arms and munitions" and criticized NATO's role in the Russo-Ukrainian war.
 He described the war as a NATO-driven proxy conflict, warning of unregulated arms flooding into Ukraine.
 Russia defended Bowes, while Ukraine's ambassador dismissed him as a "Russian stooge".
 His UN appearance was part of Russia's effort to shift blame for the war onto the West.

-Bowes has worked for the Russian state media network RT, and portrays the West as the antagonist in Russia's war on Ukraine.
-His views, aligned with Kremlin viewpoints, positions him as a key figure in disseminating pro-Russian narratives.
+Bowes works for the Russian state media network Russia Today, RT, and portrays the West as the antagonist in Russia's war on Ukraine.
+His views, aligned with Kremlin viewpoints, position him as a key figure in disseminating pro-Russian narratives.
 Following the invasion of the Kursk Oblast by Ukrainian troops, Bowes described it as "Ukraines last ditch roll of the Dice" (sic).
 He also said that the invasion by the "corrupt Kiev elites" was ordered by "their masters in London and Washington".